For Mora Public Schools and the community of Mora, the construction of a new high school has been about connection and perseverance.

 One of the members of the stakeholder groups involved with the building design was retired Mora Superintendent, Craig Schultz.
 “The process facilitated includes the students, staff, and community to assist in the building’s design,” he said, “the involvement of user groups to develop the details provided the entire system with the best-possible and most-efficient learning environments, community areas, and activity spaces.”

 When the project is complete in 2023, the school’s campus will be a wonderful addition to the area.
 “It really is something special – this project will bring the whole community together and be the center point for the community in the future,” said Jeff Schiltz, Principal at ICS.

-Construction will begin this spring.
-MPS will host a groundbreaking ceremony on May 10th to kick things off.
+Construction began in the Spring of 2021 and MPS hosted a groundbreaking ceremony on May 10th to kick things off.
 The project is anticipated to be complete before the fall semester in 2023.